Quick and easy apple tart recipe to impress your guests. Delicious oat crust topped with sliced fresh apples and naturally sweetened.

 - Add cubed cold butter to processor and while processing add egg yolk, maple syrup and ice water.

-- Cover the dough with another sheet of wax paper and roll out into a circle.
+- Once well combined, remove from processor and place on a piece of parchment paper, cover the dough with another sheet of parchment paper and roll out into a circle about 1/6" thick.

-- Bake for 30-35 minutes or until golden brown.
+- Sprinkle maple flakes evenly on apple slices and bake for 30 minutes or until golden brown.

 - Let cool completely before removing the from the tart pan or the sides of the crust will break.